joxda/j3colorstretch/README.md

 make
 ```

 This create the executable `j3colorstretch`.
-It can be installed to `/usr/local/bin/` by running `make install`.
+It can be installed by running `sudo make install`.

 # Usage